Contingent Workforce Solution Opens the Door to a $500K Cost Savings & a Total Talent Solution

 Contract Employee Compliance in an Increasingly Global World

 When engaging an international contract worker, organizations also need to ensure that the contract worker won’t be considered an employee according to their local laws.
 Each country has its own laws to determine whether someone should be considered an independent contractor.
-For example, in the UK, employers use the off-payroll working rules (IR35), whereas Serbian employers use the Independence Test to determine employment status.
+For example, in the UK, employers use the off-payroll working rules (IR35).

 Managing a Remote Contract Workforce